jegrami/thanosipsum/README.md

 >
 > &mdash; <cite>Thanos</cite>

-Thanos Ipsum is a website and API that delivers iconic quotes from Marvel's beloved supervillain.
+Thanos Ipsum is a website and API that delivers the iconic quotes of Marvel's beloved supervillain.
 A quote generator with a galactic touch that you could embed as placeholder text into your apps, prototypes, personal projects, templates, or whatever.

 Honestly, there's little chance this would be of use to anyone.
 I made this project to gain experience in full stack web development workflow, albeit at a basic level.
-But hey, "despise not the days of humble beginnings," right?
+But hey, despise not the days of humble beginnings, right?

 Now, back to this thing.